 What Does Koulourakia Mean?

-- The Koulourakia they’ve made and eaten are much smaller in size (but they loved this size)
+- Traditional Koulourakia they’ve made are typically smaller (but they loved the larger size here!).

-- Like many traditional ethnic recipes, there are hundreds of variations passed down from generation to generation over the years
+- Like many cherished family recipes, there are countless variations passed down over generations.

 - Water | I used filtered water